 Although salmon made from algae might bring some benefits from the sea, it comes up short in some key areas.
-According to Gonzalez, algae-based salmon won’t have the high concentration of omega-3s provided by real salmon.
+Algae-based salmon won’t have the high concentration of omega-3s provided by real salmon.
 It is also lacking the astaxanthin (the pink color) found in wild-caught salmon.
 Astaxanthin is an amazing antioxidant.
 Vitamin B12 may also be lacking.

 Speaking of B12, it’s also important to note that vegans and vegetarians are commonly deficient in this critical vitamin.
 Relying on a plant-based form of salmon won’t help bridge any gaps in that regard.